1-w/meld_classifier/Predict_on_new_patient.md

 The predictions are saved as NIFTI files in the folder:
 /output/predictions_reports/<subject_id>/predictions
-- prediction.nii corresponds to the prediction mask for the whole brain
+- prediction.nii.gz corresponds to the prediction mask for the whole brain
-- lh.prediction.nii and rh.prediction.nii correspond to the predictions masks for left and right hemispheres
+- lh.prediction.nii.gz and rh.prediction.nii.gz correspond to the predictions masks for left and right hemispheres

 ***NEW***: You can merge the MELD predictions onto the T1 nifti file using the command below.
 Note that you will need to have [FSL](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation) installed on your machine.
 ```bash